 - Run a computer program that uses the public key to convert the message to code.

 - Send the message.
 Anyone who intercepts it will only see gibberish.

 - Your friend receives the message and runs it through his private key to decode it, restoring it to plain text.

 This is a vastly simplified explanation of the process, but it covers the basics behind PGP encryption.
 If you want a more technical, mathematical explanation, Hackernoon breaks it down in much more detail.

 What Can I Use PGP Encryption For?

-PGP is most often used for encrypting emails, and there are many services to help you do that, like Thunderbird’s Enigmail add-on.
+PGP is most often used for encrypting emails, and there are many services to help you do that.
+ProtonMail is one great example of an encrypted email service that uses full end-to-end encryption.
 Beyond that, you can use your imagination: PGP can encrypt any text you need and can even be used on whole directories and drives.
 Investigative journalists often list their public keys online to make it easier for anonymous sources to get in touch with them, and sellers on darknet markets often use it to ensure their customers’ personal information stays secret.